madiabio/spreadsheet-app/README.md

 ```
 This partnership proved highly effective, particularly in our collaborative approach to debugging and the open exchange of assistance throughout the assignment.
 When encountering complex bugs, working together provided invaluable insights that one of us alone might not have spotted.
 For example, debugging as a
 team brought fresh perspectives and ideas, often leading to faster and more effective problem-solving.
-Additionally, although we didn’t divide tasks explicitly,
+Additionally, although we didnï¿½t divide tasks explicitly,
 we maintained a fluid dynamic, where each of us readily provided support when the other needed it.
 This unstructured but collaborative approach allowed us to
 maximize our individual strengths and work through challenges as a unit, leading to a more refined final product.